-- Stir in the salt, cayenne, and black pepper, and continue to stir for another 4 - 5 minutes. (if sauce seems to thick, add a little milk to thin...should be the consistency of thick creamed soup).
+- Stir in the lemon juice, hot sauce, salt, cayenne, and black pepper, and continue to stir for another 4 - 5 minutes. (if sauce seems too thick, add a little water or milk to thin...should be the consistency of thick creamed soup).

 - Remove from the heat, and fold in half the cheese; blend until it is totally melted and fully incorporated.

-- Top evenly over the four with the cheese sauce, then sprinkle with the remaining grated cheese.
+- Pour the cheese sauce over the crab, and then sprinkle with the remaining grated cheese on top.